What is direct primary care?

 You have choices.

 We recommend all patients have and maintain insurance coverage for medical catastrophes such as cancer, trauma and unexpected surgery.
-It’s not only a good idea; it’s the law.
 These events are extremely expensive and there’s no way around it.
 Patients who need regular sub-specialty care (say if you have multiple sclerosis or rheumatoid arthritis) need reasonable insurance coverage for the specialists they see along with any specialty drugs they may need.

 What if I don’t have insurance?